Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation: Abstract

 \section{Abstract}

 In this article, we address the problem of federated learning in the presence of stragglers.
 For this problem, a coded federated learning framework has been proposed, where the central server aggregates gradients received from the non-stragglers and gradient computed from a privacy-preservation global coded dataset to mitigate the negative impact of the stragglers.
-However, when aggregating these gradients, fixed weights are consistently applied across iterations, neglecting the generation process of the global coded dataset and the dynamic nature of the trained model over iterations.
+However, when aggregating these gradients, fixed weights are consistently applied across iterations, neglecting the generation of the global coded dataset and the dynamic nature of the trained model over iterations.
 This oversight may result in diminished learning performance.
 To overcome this drawback, we propose a new method named adaptive coded federated learning (ACFL).
-In ACFL, before the training, each device uploads a coded local dataset with additive noise to the central server to generate a global coded dataset under privacy preservation requirements.
+In ACFL, before the training, each device uploads a local coded dataset with additive noise to the central server to generate a global coded dataset under privacy-preservation requirements.
 During each iteration of the training, the central server aggregates the gradients received from the non-stragglers and the gradient computed from the global coded dataset, where an adaptive policy for varying the aggregation weights is designed.
-Under this policy, we optimize the performance in terms of privacy and learning, where the learning performance is analyzed through convergence analysis and the privacy performance is characterized via mutual information differential privacy.
-Finally, we perform simulations to demonstrate the superiority of ACFL compared with the non-adaptive methods.
+Under this policy, we optimize the performance in terms of privacy and learning, where the learning performance is analyzed through convergence analysis and the privacy performance in sharing local coded datasets with the server is characterized via mutual information differential privacy.
+Finally, we perform simulations to demonstrate the superiority of ACFL compared with the baseline methods.